National Broadcasting Council

-The National Broadcasting Council (Polish: Krajowa Rada Radiofonii i Telewizji, KRRiT, lit.
-State Council of Radio and Television) is the Polish broadcasting regulator, which issues radio and television broadcast licenses, ensures compliance with the law by public broadcasters, and indirectly controls state-owned media.
+The National Broadcasting Council (Krajowa Rada Radiofonii i Telewizji, KRRiT, lit.
+'State Council of Radio and Television') is the Polish broadcasting regulator, which issues radio and television broadcast licenses, ensures compliance with the law by public broadcasters, and indirectly controls state-owned media.
 It is roughly equivalent to the Federal Communications Commission in the United States.
+The council is chaired by Agnieszka Glapiak, with Hanna Karp serving as vice-chair; its other members are Marzena Paczuska, Tadeusz Kowalski and Maciej Świrski.

 KRRiT is an independent agency, with powers specified directly in the Polish Constitution, and members elected by the President and each of the chambers of the Parliament for 6-year terms.
 It was created in 1992 to manage the public media, previously tightly controlled by the state, and regulate private broadcasting, which was then emerging.

 The direct constitutional empowerment, election of members for very long terms by various branches of the government, and requirement that the KRRiT members can't belong to a political party, give it very strong position, compared to similar agencies in other countries.
 It was considered crucial that the media be freed from political pressures.

 While theoretically apolitical, members of the council were de facto appointed by the political parties, in rough proportion to their power.
 For a few years, because of the fragmentation of the Parliament, and ongoing conflict between the parliament and the president Lech Wałęsa, the council was in relative political balance, and so the public media weren't controlled by any particular party, while the private media were more concerned by economical expansion than politics.